paul-sedlmayr/PIDT/content/index.md

  Digital Games are making their way in to classrooms.
 Especially in the field of [[STEM#"Science Technology Engineering Mathematics"|STEM]]
- |STEM]], there is a high potential of making complex topics more tangible through Digital Games.
+, there is a high potential of making complex topics more tangible through Digital Games.
 However, it we need to examined, whether Digital Games are even more effective than traditional methods.
 In their meta-analysis, [[Wang et al. (2023)|Wang and colleagues]] summarized the scientific findings regarding Digital Games in STEM education.

 ### Overview